coremaze/CWSDK/README.md

  ## Basic mod structure

- You must create a class for your mod which inherits from `GenericMod` from cwmods.h.
+ You must create a class for your mod which inherits from `GenericMod` from cwsdk.h.
 To instantiate the class and provide it to the [Cube World Mod Launcher](https://github.com/ChrisMiuchiz/Cube-World-Mod-Launcher), you must export a function `MakeMod` which returns a pointer to a new instance of your mod.
 To utilize event handlers, override the appropriate virtual function.

  ```
- #include "cwmods/cwsdk.h"
+ #include "CWSDK/cwsdk.h"

  class Mod : GenericMod {
 	virtual int OnChat(std::wstring* message) override {